sanmithsj1103/bella-vista/README.md

 # Bella Vista 🏡

 Welcome to the **Bella Vista** project!
 This is my very first web development project, built using **HTML** and **CSS**.
-It is a landing page designed for a luxury villa/residential project.
+It is a landing page designed for a luxury Italian Restaurant project.

 ---

 ## 🚀 Project Overview
 The goal of this project was to learn the fundamentals of web structure (HTML) and styling (CSS).
-It features a clean layout to showcase property details, amenities, and a contact section.
+It features a clean layout to showcase restaurant details, menu items, and a contact section.

 ---